Why former Tamil Nadu Chief Minister Annadurai decided against renaming Madras state as Tamizh Naadu

 The reason why Tamil Nadu has an “l” and not a “zh” has an interesting history.
 It has to do with Dravidian stalwart and former Chief Minister CN Annadurai’s consideration for non-Tamils, who find it difficult to pronounce the Tamil letter “zha”.

-To be fair, even sme native Tamil speakers struggle with it.
+To be fair, even some native Tamil speakers struggle with it.
 Here is a tutorial to understand the difference between the three “l” sounds in Tamil, one of which is “zh”.

 Madras to Tamil Nadu